 Course fees and bursaries

-Yorchestra fees for 2017 are currently £50 per day, or £45 per day if applications are received by the ‘Early Bird’ discount deadline.
-Any increases to these fees for 2018 will be confirmed in January.
+Yorchestra fees are £50 per day, or £45 per day if applications are received by the ‘Early Bird’ discount deadline.

 Venues for summer 2018 courses

 Y1 and Y2 will be held at the University of York

 The courses will run from 10.00am to 4.00pm each day, with a concert at 7.30pm in the Sir Jack Lyons Hall on the final day.

 Y3, Y4 and YoYoStrings will be held at Heslington Church

 For Y3, the course will run from 10.00am to 3.45pm each day, with a concert at 3.15pm on the final day.

 For Y4, the course will run from 10.00am to 3.45pm, with a concert at 3.15pm at the end of the day.

 For YoYoStrings, the course will run from 10.00am to 12.30pm each day, with an informal concert to family and friends at 12.15pm on the second day.

 For more information on course venues, including location maps and information about parking, click here: Venues ▶︎